RIR360/development/journal/2025/march.md

 ## 03/05/2025
 - After setting up your environment you must limit the dopamine gradually.
 - Your routine, habits, dasktop arrangement is all a part of your environment.
+- Plan and action is king, you must follow the rule of planning first then taking action.